smarcsoft/PortfolioManager/README.md

 # Roadmap:
 + Notebook to demonstrate tags and selections
 + Support my portfolio
-- Save and Load portfolio and portfolio groups
++ Save and Load portfolio and portfolio groups
+- Support dated transactions
 - Create the API documentation and publish it
 - Alert capabilities on relative/absolute profit and losses
 - Daily report (value, breakdowns, p&ls)